Neuroimmunology-UiO/gather/README.md

 - `heavy_chains.fmt7` / `light_chains.fmt7`: Raw IgBLAST output in format 7 (tabular/structured text).
 - `heavy_chains_db-best_clone-pass.tsv`: a tab-delimited file with full BCR annotations **plus clonal assignments**.
 - A BCR **clonal network plot**, where sequences are visualized as nodes connected by lines if they belong to the same clone (`--clonality`).
 - Phylogenetic **lineage trees** of individual clones reconstructed from inferred germline sequences (`--lineage_tree`).

-These outputs follow the standard formats used in the [Change-O](https://changeo.readthedocs.io/) framework and are compatible with downstream tools for repertoire diversity, lineage evolution, and visualization.
+This step can also be performed with [Dowser](https://github.com/immcantation/dowser?tab=readme-ov-file) using the GATHER output tables.

 ## License